 You can get a taste of the ‘real’ Fiji if you know where to look.
-That might mean swapping luxe resorts for rustic huts, cocktails for culture, and day spas for delving into the vibrant ecosystem of rainforests and coral reef.
+That might mean swapping luxe resorts for rustic huts, cocktails for culture, and day spas for delving into the vibrant ecosystem of rainforests and coral reefs.

 The volcanic island of Ovalau is part of the Lomaiviti Group, and home to Fiji’s old capital of Levuka.
 Here, you can take a peek at the country’s colonial past via salt-worn old buildings, wander through traditional villages, or cut your way through the jungle on steamy mountain hikes.

 The Great Astrolabe Reef is one of the biggest sunken gardens on the globe, and adventurers will love uncovering its treasures.
 There are a handful of eco-resorts here with a light footprint and community-friendly approach.
 Travelling by air is the most reliable option, with flights direct from Nadi taking less than an hour to arrive.

-Other Fiji islands to visit
+Other Fiji Islands to Check Out